AllenNeuralDynamics/aind-smartspim-quantification/README.md

 The "Cell_count_by_region.csv" file contains the number of cells in each region of the 25um Allen Brain atlas:

-'ID': Unique numerical identifier for a given region 'Acronym': Acronym associated with region
+'''ID''': Unique numerical identifier for a given region 'Acronym': Acronym associated with region
 'Name': Full name of region
 'Parent Region':